 The purpose of the Trade Adjustment Assistance (TAA) program is to provide assistance to workers adversely affected by foreign trade.
-Services provided under the TAA program enable workers to return as quickly as possible to work that will use the highest skill levels and pay the highest wages, given the workers' preexisting skill and educational levels, as well as the condition of the labor market.
+Services are provided under the TAA program to enable workers to return as quickly as possible to work that will use the highest skill levels and pay the highest wages, given the workers' preexisting skill and educational levels, as well as the condition of the labor market.

-The Trade Act of 1974 has been amended multiple times-by the Trade Adjustment Assistance Reform Act of 2002 (Pub.
-L. No. 107-210) (TAA or Trade Act of 2002); the Trade and Globalization Adjustment Assistance Act of 2009 (TGAAA or Trade Act of 2009) (Division B, Title I, Subtitle I of the American Recovery and Reinvestment Act of 2009, Pub.
+The Trade Act of 1974 has been amended multiple times-most recently by the Trade Adjustment Assistance Reform Act of 2002 (Pub.
+L. No. 107-210) (TAARA or Trade Act of 2002); the Trade and Globalization Adjustment Assistance Act of 2009 (TGAAA or Trade Act of 2009) (Division B, Title I, Subtitle I of the American Recovery and Reinvestment Act of 2009, Pub.
 L. No. 111-5); and the Trade Adjustment Assistance Extension Act of 2011(TAAEA or Trade Act of 2011) (Title II of Pub.
 L. No. 112-40).
 Compared to the Trade Act of 2002, the Trade Act of 2011 expanded eligibility of the TAA program and replaced Alternative Trade Adjustment Assistance (ATAA) with Reemployment Trade Adjustment Assistance (RTAA), but at the 2002 benefit levels.
 The TGAAA extended the TAA program through December 31, 2010, and the Omnibus Trade Act of 2010 further extended TAA through February 15, 2011.
-After that date, the Trade Act of 2009 expired, and the TAA program operated under the Trade Act of 1974, as amended by the TAA Reform Act of 2002, through October 21, 2011.
-On this date, the TAAEA was passed, which reauthorized many of the provisions under the TGAAA, but with slight modifications.
-The Office of Trade Adjustment Assistance administers the three programs.
+After that date, the TGAAA amendments to the Trade Act expired, and the TGAAA required the TAA program to operate under the TAARA provisions, through October 21, 2011.
+On this date, the TAAEA was passed, which reauthorized many of the provisions under the Trade Act of 2009, but with slight modifications.
+The TAAEA amendments to the Trade Act expired on December 31, 2013, and the TAAEA required the TAA program to operate under the provisions of the Trade Act of 2002, with three provisions of the Trade Act of 2011 remaining (referred to as Reversion 2014).
+The Trade Act amendments provided workers covered by certifications of petitions the benefits and services that were available under the provisions of the Trade Act that were in effect on the date the petitions were filed.
+Therefore, the Office of Trade Adjustment Assistance administers four versions of TAA programs to provide benefits to all workers covered by certifications of petitions filed since the enactment of TAARA: the 2002, 2009, 2011, and Reversion 2014 TAA programs.

-Funds are provided to State Workforce Agencies (SWAs) which serve as agents of the U.S. Department of Labor (DOL) for administering the worker adjustment assistance provisions of the TAA Program.
-Funds are awarded for the costs of training, job search and relocation allowances, and administrative costs, and are available for workers covered by the 2002, 2009, and 2011 amendments.
+Funds are provided to State Workforce Agencies (SWAs) which serve as agents of the U.S. Department of Labor (DOL) for administering the worker adjustment assistance provisions of the Trade Act.
+Funds are awarded for the costs of training, job search and relocation allowances, and administrative costs, and are available for workers covered by the 2002, 2009, 2011, and Reversion 2014 TAA programs.

-Through their American Job Centers network (formerly known as One-Stop Career Centers or by another name) and other local offices, SWAs arrange for eligible program participants to receive training, job search assistance, relocation allowances, and transportation and/or subsistence allowances for the purpose of attending approved training outside the normal commuting distance of their place of residence (20 CFR part 617).
-SWAs also serve as agents of DOL for identifying potentially eligible participants and assisting them in applying for the Health Coverage Tax Credit (HCTC) program.
-The HCTC program is scheduled to expire on January 1, 2014.
+Through the American Job Centers network (formerly known as One-Stop Career Centers or by another name) and other local offices, SWAs arrange for eligible program participants to receive training, job search assistance, relocation allowances, and transportation and/or subsistence allowances for the purpose of attending approved training outside the normal commuting distance of their place of residence (20 CFR part 617).